• Skip to primary navigation

 A sausage and grits casserole next to coffee mugs.

-Cheesy Sausage and Grits Casserole
+Southern-Style Sausage and Grits Casserole with Egg

 Author: Barbara Curry

-This vintage sausage and grits casserole recipe is an easy-to-make classic.
+This creamy sausage and grits casserole recipe is an easy-to-make classic.
 With eggs, sausage, cheese, and plenty of grits, it makes a filling and satisfying breakfast.
 But this simple recipe can do triple duty as a yummy lunch or easy dinner for those nights when breakfast-for-dinner really hits the spot.

 Print Pin

-PREP: 30 minutes
+PREP: 30 minutes minutes

-COOK: 45 minutes
+COOK: 45 minutes minutes

-TOTAL: 1 hour 15 minutes
+TOTAL: 1 hour hour 15 minutes minutes

 Servings: 8 servings